romquentin/predictive_activity/README.md

 ## 🚀 About

 The goal of this repository is to re-analyse Demarchi et al. 2019 (Automatic and feature-specific prediction-related neural activity in the human auditory system) data and reproduce their results.
-We conclude using two approaches (an empirical one and a theoretical one) that there is no evidence of feature-specific prediction-related neural activity in this dataset.
+We conclude using two approaches (an empirical one and a theoretical one) that there is no evidence of feature-specific prediction-related neural activity in this dataset (in the form of a sensory template).
 We thank Demarchi et al. for making their data available through open access: https://zenodo.org/record/3268713

 # How to use